26 HEALTH BENEFITS OF CINNAMON

 Ceylon Cinnamon is particularly popular because it has low levels of Coumarin

 . compared to Cassia Cinnamon found in your grocery store.
-In case you did not know Coumarin in high doses can cause liver damage.
+In case you did not know, Coumarin in high doses can cause liver damage.
+This study

 Ceylon Cinnamon was found to have an effect on blood sugar control in a rat model.
 If you are taking Ceylon Cinnamon for diabetes, take it in moderation as part of a healthy program of diet, proper nutrition and moderate exercise.